Created At: September 6, 2023

 Earlier, we needed to write a lot of custom code to get this done, and it used to take a lot of time.
 But now, there are many great libraries and tools that can do this with just a few lines of code.

-In this article, we will look into some approaches that we can take to generate PDFs from HTML using Node.js.
+In this article, we will look into 4 popular approaches such as Puppeteer, jsPDF, PlayWright and html-pdf that we can take to generate PDFs from HTML using Node.js.

-1. Node.js Libraries that Convert HTML to PDF
+1. Four Popular Node.js Libraries that Convert HTML to PDF

 Converting HTML pages to PDF is a common task that developers encounter, whether it’s for generating reports, invoices, or contracts.
 In this article, we will delve into three popular Node.js libraries for converting HTML to PDF: